The 5 Greatest Hill Sprint Workouts For Explosive Speed

 Keep your shoulder back and relaxed, arms pumping, and a quick foot turnover pushing through the balls of your feet.

-Focus on maintaining an upright posture and lean slightly into the hill as you power upward.
-Use a powerful stride with a strong knee drive that propels you up the hill.
+Focus on maintaining an upright posture.
+Lean slightly into the hill as you power upward.
+Use a powerful stride with a strong knee drive to propel you up the steep hill.

 A person sprinting uphill.